Duke of Edinburgh

 www.edofe.org – this is the site for students to log in to complete their DofE sections.

-If you as a parent would like to become involved within the Duke of Edinburgh Award with the school then please feel free to contact Mrs Clancy, DofE Coordinator.
+If you as a parent would like to become involved within the Duke of Edinburgh Award with the school, please contact Mrs Clancy, DofE Coordinator.
 Email: email@example.com